 This video reminded me so strongly of my late father.
 My father only had one hand, yet he did everything so well that very often people did not even notice.
-He rode bikes, became a respected athlete, and just generally had an average Joe life.
-I remember watching him drive the family car, which was stick, while holding a live pigeon in his only hand (he loved pigeons, and I guess we were taking it somewhere).
+He rode bikes, became a respected athlete, and was a beloved husband and father.
+I remember watching Dad drive the family car, which was stick (manual), and right-hand drive, so he would have been using his handless left arm to change gears.
+He was also holding a live pigeon in his right hand (he loved pigeons, and I guess we were taking it somewhere).
 I am pretty sure I could not drive stick and simultaneously carry a wriggling pigeon, even with my two hands.

 I was my father’s first-born child, and he told me that he cried with joy when I was born, simply because I had two hands.
-He had spent the entire pregnancy worrying that his child would also have only one hand.
+He had been worried that his child would also have only one hand.
 Yet having grown up with the constant example of seeing that a “disability” can be overcome, and need not disable you at all, I think I would probably have done just fine.
 With that particular disability, anyway – obviously, there are much more serious disabilities that make it impossible to live without help and support.

 People Who Inspire Us

 I know that some disabled activists argue that we should not promote the idea of what they refer to as the “supercrip” – they argue that they do not want to be “someone’s inspiration.”
 However, we promote the idea of the “super-noncrip” all the time.
 We are constantly inspired by average people who do extraordinary things, within the constraints imposed purely by being human.
 For example, I am awed by people who can do this on a bike!